bogdanovich/siberite/README.md

 Siberite is used at [Spyonweb.com](http://spyonweb.com).<br>
 We used to use Darner before, but got 2 large production queues corrupted at some point and decided to rewrite it in Go.

+## Features

+Multiple consumer groups per queue using `get <queue>:<cursor>` syntax.

+1. When you read an item in a usual way: `get <queue>`, an item gets expired and deleted.
+2. When you read an item using cursor `get <queue>:<cursor>`, a durable cursor gets initialized.
+   With every read it shifts forward without deleting any messages in the source queue.
+   So the source queue remains untouched.
+Number of cursors per queue is not limited.
+3. If you continue reads from the source queue directly, siberite will continue deleting messages from the head of that queue.
+Any existing cursor that is internally points to already deleted message will catch up during next read and will start serving messages from the current source queue head.
+4. Durable cursors also support two-phase reliable reads.
+All failed reliable reads for each cursor are stored in their own small persistent queues and get served first.

 ##Benchmarks

 [Siberite performance benchmarks](docs/benchmarks.md)

 ## Build